moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 9.
+<summary> 9.
 Which of the following Computing model doesn't require provisioning of infrastructure? </summary>
 <br>

 1. EC2 Instances